The best summer activities in Bordeaux

 Art version XXL at Bassins de lumières

 Every year, this former submarine base offers a beautiful journey in the atypical setting of its basins.
 From Dali and Gaudi to Vermeer and Van Gogh, exhibitions the Bassins des Lumières celebrate the incomparable and singular works of the greatest figures in art history.
-This summer, the immersive exhibition plunges you into the fascinating world of the Egypt of the Pharaohs and, to the delight of little visitors, the Little Prince invites himself there from July 4 to August 27.
+This summer, the immersive exhibition transports you into the fascinating world of Henri Matisse and Frida Kahlo, while "The Little Prince" makes a special appearance, much to the delight of young visitors.

 DIVING INTO HISTORY AT THE Musée d'Aquitaine in Bordeaux

 The Musée d'Aquitaine in Bordeaux offers a captivating journey through 400,000 years of regional history, from Prehistory to the present day.
 Its rich collections include Gallo-Roman artifacts, medieval works, and a space dedicated to the slave trade.
-This summer, the exhibition"Le Monde d'Après, 1944-1954" explores the key period between the Second World War and the "Thirty Glorious Years", offering a unique insight into this pivotal decade.
-An essential visit to understand the lively and diverse history of Aquitaine in the heart of Bordeaux.
+This summer, the museum invites visitors to explore contemporary cartographic representations of the world through the exhibition “One Globe, Many Worlds.”

 Your smart summer with Bordeaux CityPass